browserengineering/book/book/text.md

 ```

 ::: {.further}
-Old-timey fonts were boxes of metal slugs contained in a case.
-How were
+In the olden times, American type setters kept their boxes of metal
-those boxes arranged within that case?
-American type setters usually
+shapes arranged in a [California job case][california], which combined
-used the [California job case][california], which combined lower- and
+lower- and upper-case letters side by side in one case, making type
-upper-case letters side by side in one case, making type setting
+setting easier.
+The upper-/lower-case nomenclature dates from
-easier.
+centuries earlier.
 :::

 [california]: http://www.alembicpress.co.uk/Typecases/CJCCASE.HTM